Do you get cashback on your purchases?

 How do cashback sites work?

 If I want to buy something online, instead of going to XYZ website I go to a cashback site and see if they are affiliated with that particular brand.

 Assuming the site does offer cashback for that brand, I click through to the site of my choice using the link on the cashback website.
 This means cookies in the site track that I have been directed to the retailer by the cashback site.

 After this I carry on as normal with my purchase.
 The difference is that once I’m done with my purchase, the retailer pays a percentage of my total purchase amount into my cashback account.

-The majority of sites will offer perhaps 1 or 2% of transactions, so it might only be a few pence here and there – but there are also often bonus deals where a site will offer 10% back on a particular weekend.
-You can also get bonus cashback on things like finance products or signing up for utilities, mobile contracts or broadband suppliers.
+The majority of sites will offer perhaps 1 or 2% of transactions, so it might only be a few pence here and there – but many sites will run events where they offer a higher rate of cashback.
+As well as this, I find that smaller companies will offer a higher rate of cashback so as to increase sales.

 The biggest cashback site, and the one I use the most, is Top Cashback.
 If I can’t find what I want through them I will use Kid Start, which works in the same way but allows you to save cash for your child – which is then paid into their savings account.